 Long known as the final word in premium TV, Sky is taking the plunge into the UK mobile market.
 We expect the launch to occur at the start of 2017 and the service to operate as a virtual mobile network, meaning it won’t have it’s own network of telephone masts, but will be carried over a pre-established network – O2’s mobile network in this case.

-What network will Sky Mobile operate on?
+What network does Sky Mobile operate on?

-What SIM tariffs will Sky Mobile offer?
+What SIM tariffs does Sky Mobile offer?

 Sky’s approach to SIM tariff’s differs from pretty much every other provider on the market.
 On the face of it, Sky offers its customers three tariffs they are: